 E. Responsibilities of the Regional Representatives:

-Recruiting new members from their regions
+Recruiting new members from their regions and periodically report to them.

-Working with members from their region to help them understand the ICANN structure and participate in the Constituency and ICANN processes.
+Working with new and current members from their region to help them understand the ICANN structure and participate in the Constituency and ICANN processes.

 Voting on the EC on the matters listed in section IV.F below.
-All EC votes called by the Chair must be responded to in seven days.
+All EC votes called by the Chair must be responded to within seven days.
 Regional representatives who fail to vote within that time limit three times in a row are considered to have resigned their office as per VII.B.2 below

 Attend EC meetings.
-Regional representatives who fail to attend more than three meetings are considered to have resigned their office as per VII.B.2 below.
+Regional representatives who fail to attend more than three meetings in a row are considered to have resigned their office as per VII.B.2 below.
 If they send apologies for their absence, after three times, they will be treated as per E.6 below

 Ensure that members from their region are made aware of and respond to calls for comments by members of the Policy Committee on Working Group and other Council and other ICANN policy development activities.
 Regional Representatives must provide a reply to all such requests from the Policy Committee

-If an EC member consistently fails to meet her/his responsibilities, the other EC members shall consult the person in question with an eye to rectifying the situation.
-If no solution can be found, the other EC members may, on a unanimous vote, remove the member from office and appoint an interim replacement who will serve until the next election cycle.
+If an EC member consistently fails to meet her/his responsibilities, the other EC members shall notify the person in question and discuss how to rectify the situation.
+If no performance improves to satisfactory levels within 3 months, the other EC members may, on a unanimous vote, remove the member from office and appoint an interim replacement who will serve until the next election cycle.

 F. The Executive Committee shall have the following duties: